beyond-decentralized/AIRroot/README.md

 # AIRroot
 Dependency management for all AIR projects

+## History
-## AIRport grew to be too big and I split it up into multiple projects (AIRbridge, AIRway, AIRline) to make future development more focused and easier.
+AIRport grew to be too big and I split it up into multiple projects (AIRbridge, AIRway, AIRline) to make future development more focused and easier.

+## Reason
-## All AIR projects share common libraries (mostly self defined) and it makes sense to set them up only once (instead of having to do mostly redundant work for every project).
+All AIR projects share common libraries (mostly self defined) and it makes sense to set them up only once (instead of having to do mostly redundant work for every project).
 AIRroot accomlishes that.

 ## Build Directions: